BAE's U.S. unit to keep looking for M&A opportunities

-WASHINGTON (Reuters) - The U.S. unit of Britain’s BAE Systems Plc on Wednesday said it will continue to pursue future merger and acquisition opportunities after the collapse of the company’s merger talks with Europe’s EADS.
+WASHINGTON, Oct 10 (Reuters) - The U.S. unit of Britain’s BAE Systems Plc on Wednesday said it will continue to pursue future merger and acquisition opportunities after the collapse of the company’s merger talks with Europe’s EADS .

 Brian Roehrkasse, spokesman for BAE’s U.S. unit, said the company had a “clearly defined and understood strategy to which it remains committed,” and was well-positioned for a projected decline in U.S. military spending.